-Is the Go Boston Card a good deal
+Is the Go Boston Pass a good deal

-But in the end, is the card a good deal?
-In hindsight, yes, but only if you use the card in the fashion it was intended for.
-If you plan to visit as many attractions as you can and make sure to fit in a few of the higher costing activities, then you’ll find that the card will end up saving you a good chunk of change.
-If you only intend to visit a small number of attractions and purchase a 5 day card, then instead of saving money, you’ll either break even, or possibly lose money.
+But in the end, is the pass a good deal?
+In hindsight, yes, but only if you use the pass in the fashion it was intended for.
+If you plan to visit as many attractions as you can and make sure to fit in a few of the higher costing activities, then you'll find that the pass will end up saving you a good chunk of change.
+If you only intend to visit a small number of attractions and purchase a 5 day pass, then instead of saving money, you'll either break even, or possibly lose money.

-To help, we’ve created a sample itinerary showing the difference in price between a 2 day card and the general admission prices.
+To help, we've created a sample itinerary showing the difference in price between a 2 day pass and the general admission prices.

 - Museum of Fine Arts $25.00

-When all the numbers are tallied, the end cost of this particular 2 day itinerary is $161.85 compared to $75.00 for the adult card.
-In the end, the card saves a total of $86.85.
+When all the numbers are tallied, the end cost of this particular 2 day itinerary is $177.10 compared to $81.00 for the adult pass.
+In the end, the pass saves a total of $96.10.

-Along with the option of visiting some of the 51 attractions available, card holders also get to add on another option for free.
-You’ll get the choice of the original Boston Duck Tour, Boston Red Sox Ticket with VIP early park access to a select game, a whale watching excursion or a Gray Line Boston tour.
+Along with the option of visiting some of the 43 attractions available, pass holders also get to add on another option for free.
+You'll get the choice of the original Boston Duck Tour, Boston Red Sox Ticket with VIP early park access to a select game, or the New England Aquarium whale watch.

-Are all of the attractions covered with the Go Boston Card worth a visit
+Are all of the attractions covered with the Go Boston Pass worth a visit

 One simple answer- yes.
 Due to the number of different attractions available, every type of traveler will find a few activities that fit what they are looking for.
 If you love to learn while on vacation, you'll find lots of opportunities available with museums of all kinds.
 Those same museums will also offer the cultural enthusiast a bit of delight as they explore the city.